andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

 to help you write your code like normal Haskell.
 Everything is monomorphic, and everything multiplies with everything else.
 You don’t have any hits about what to multiply with what at any point in time.
+Seeing the implementation here basically amplifies and puts on displays all of the red flags/awfulness mentioned before.

 In short, you’re leaving yourself open to many potential bugs…and the compiler doesn’t help you write your code at all!
 This is the nightmare